-4:5:2 Committee on Students for the Masters Program - Membership
+4:5:2 Committee on Students- Membership

 The committee and its members shall be appointed by the dean.
 The committee includes the director of field education or his/her designee, the appointed chairperson of the committee and two other faculty members, one member of the Field Education Advisory Committee, two students, and alternates for faculty, field, and student members.
 The alternates serve when regular members are unable to attend.